Soak in Oregon’s Magical Hot Springs

 Season: Year-round, but check driving conditions to and from the hot springs

-This secret soaking oasis lies just off the McKenzie River.
-These developed hot springs, piped into a duo of large concrete swimming pools, are an easily accessible and family-friendly trip for anyone ages 2 and up.
-Overnight guests enjoy access to both the upper and lower pools, which hover between 92 and 102 degrees Fahrenheit (season depending), while day visitors are limited to the lower pool.
+This secluded soaking oasis lies just off the McKenzie River.
+These developed hot springs, piped into a duo of large concrete swimming pools, are an easily accessible and family-friendly trip for anyone ages 5 and up.
+Overnight guests enjoy access to both the upper and lower pools, which hover between 92 and 102 degrees Fahrenheit (season depending), while day visitors are limited to one hour in the lower pool.
 Stay overnight to enjoy the acres of nearby gardens and the 26-mile McKenzie River Trail just outside the door.

 Courtesy of Breitenbush Hot Springs